Multiscale Adaptive Inference on Conditional Moment Inequalities: Introduction

 The test statistic we consider presents several technical obstacles in deriving the asymptotic distribution.
 Because of the variance weighting, which is needed for our test to have good power properties, the test statistic takes a supremum over a sequence of random processes for which functional central limit theorems do not hold.
 While similar technical issues have been solved in other settings using approximations by sequences of gaussian processes \citep[see, for example][]{bickel_global_1973,chernozhukov_intersection_2009}, the multiscale nature of our test statistic (as opposed to test statistics based on kernels with a fixed sequence of bandwidths), makes the rate of approximation too poor for our purposes (see Appendix \ref{gauss_approx_sec}).
 In addition, the test statistic we consider takes the supremum over a process that is nonstationary in ways that the previous literature has not dealt with, so even deriving the asymptotic distribution of the supremum of the approximating gaussian process would require new techniques.

 To overcome this, we use methods for tail approximations to nonstationary, nongaussian processes, applying them directly to the process in the sample.
 We use methods from \citet{chan_maxima_2006} to derive tail approximations directly using a combination of moderate deviations results and tail equicontinuity conditions, thereby circumventing the need for strong approximations.
 We verify these conditions for our test statistic directly, and use these results in the derivation of the extreme value distribution.
-While verifying these conditions can be challenging, we anticipate that the techniques introduced here will be useful in other problems in econometrics where intermediate strong approximations are not available or do not give the best results.
+While verifying these conditions can be challenging, we anticipate that the techniques introduced here will be useful in other problems in econometrics.